-This course surveys the history of the United States from the period of colonization to reconstruction.
+HST 221 UNITED STATES HISTORY Normally Offered: F This course surveys the history of the United States from the period of colonization to reconstruction.
 The course is designed to achieve breadth of understanding and appreciation for social, political, economic and cultural history of the United States within a global context and while emphasizing the responsibilities of citizenship for students with broad academic and professional interests.
 The topics include pre-European society in the Americas, European settlement, colonial development, the development of constitutional government and representative democracy, social and economic development, the western territorial expansion of the United States, sectionalism and the Civil War.

-Surveys the history of the United States from the period of Civil War reconstruction to the present time.
+HST 222 UNITED STATES HISTORY Normally Offered: SP Surveys the history of the United States from the period of Civil War reconstruction to the present time.
 This course is designed to achieve breadth of understanding and appreciation for the social, political, economic and cultural history of the United States within a global context and while emphasizing the responsibilities of citizenship for students with broad academic and professional interests.
 The topics include the Civil War and its causes, the period of post-war reconstruction, the expansion of industrialization and subsequent implications for the socio-political order, the Gilded Age, the Progressive Era, World War I, the Great Depression and the New Deal, World War II, and the Cold War and Post-Cold War era.
-HST 224 HISTORY OF MICHIGAN Normally Offered: F, SP This course traces the history of Michigan from ancient times through French and British rule.
+HST 224 HISTORY OF MICHIGAN This course traces the history of Michigan from ancient times through French and British rule.
 It relates the growth of Michigan as a territory and state within the national union, drawing connections with regional, national and international social, political and economic trends into the present.
-HST 225 TWENTIETH CENTURY U.S. HISTORY3(3-0) Normally Offered: SP (odd years) This course aims to increase the student's factual and structural knowledge of the social, political, economic and foreign and domestic developments of the United States since 1900, providing great detail and breadth of understanding, appreciation and global context for students with broad academic and professional interests.
+HST 225 TWENTIETH CENTURY U.S. HISTORY Normally Offered: SP (odd years) This course aims to increase the student's factual and structural knowledge of the social, political, economic and foreign and domestic developments of the United States since 1900, providing great detail and breadth of understanding, appreciation and global context for students with broad academic and professional interests.
 HST 227 CONTEMPORARY AMERICAN PROBLEMS Normally Offered: F, SP Surveys the current social, political, economic and cultural domestic and international problems facing the United States and the region (state and local) in which the student lives.
 Ideological, economic, and social factors are stressed within an historical perspective.
 Considerable emphasis is placed on relating these issues to the student's own local environment and their personal and professional interests.
-HST 228 THE CIVIL WAR3(3-0) • Normally Offered: SP (odd years) Introduces the causes of the war between the North and the South.
+HST 228 THE CIVIL WAR Normally Offered: SP (odd years) Introduces the causes of the war between the North and the South.
 Emphasizes the shifting tide of battle during that period, as well as the subsequent impact of the war on American culture.
-Normally Offered: SP (odd years) Introduces the causes of the war between the North and the South.
-Emphasizes the shifting tide of battle Normally Offered: SP (odd years) Introduces the causes of the war between the North and the South.
-Emphasizes the shifting tide of battle during that period, as well as the subsequent impact of the war on American culture.
-Normally Offered: SP (odd years) Introduces the causes of the war between the North and the South.
-Emphasizes the shifting tide of battle during that period, as well as the subsequent impact of the war on American culture.
-HUMANITIES HUM 110 INTRODUCTION TO OLD TESTAMENT LITERATURE Normally Offered: SP (odd years) Introduces the causes of the war between the North and the South.
-Emphasizes the shifting tide of battle during that period, as well as the subsequent impact of the war on American culture.
-HUMANITIES HUM 110 INTRODUCTION TO OLD TESTAMENT LITERATURE
+HUMANITIES HUM 110 INTRODUCTION TO OLD TESTAMENT LITERATURE Introduces the student to the Old Testament canon, its historical antecedents and development, cultural setting, literary styles, and subject matter.
+Attention is given to the importance of the Old Testament's leading ideas in developing Western culture.
+Critical problems related to the ancient texts will be introduced in the context of Medieval and modern debates.